 Take Advantage of Early Admission Hour

-Head to Hogwarts first and ride Harry Potter & the Forbidden Journey as this is one of the most popular rides in the park and there is no Express Pass line so the waits can typically be 45-60 minutes.
+If in Hogsmeade, head to Hogwarts first and ride Harry Potter & the Forbidden Journey as this is one of the most popular rides in the park and there is no Express Pass line so the waits can typically be 45-60 minutes.
 Try to ride this one first to avoid a long wait.
 That said, take your time walking through the castle (it’s the queue) as there are so many great secrets here.

 Ride both Dragons in the Front Row